A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for errors

-The terms $\mathcal{R}$ and $\mathcal{I}$ have their own meanings; the former represents the bound that is shared in common with the classical case (\lq classical bound\rq), whereas the latter provides an additional contribution to the former preexisting bound, which is characteristic of quantum measurements (\lq quantum bound\rq).
-This is supported by the observation that, if the lower bound is considered for a pair of classical processes $K_{i} : W(\Omega) \to W(\Omega_{i})$, $i =1,2$, by an analogous argument, then one finds that $\mathcal{I}$ vanishes and only the real part $\mathcal{R}$ contributes to the bound.
+The terms $\mathcal{R}$ and $\mathcal{I}$ bear their own meanings; the former is a bound that is shared in common with the classical case (\lq semiclassical bound\rq), whereas the latter provides an additional contribution to the former preexisting bound, which is characteristic of quantum measurements (\lq quantum bound\rq).
+This is supported by the observation that, if the lower bound is considered for the product of the loss \eqref{def:loss_process} of a pair of classical processes $K_{i} : \stspc{\Omega} \to \stspc{\Omega_{i}}$, $i =1,2$, a parallel inequality to \eqref{ineq:uncert_proj} can be derived through analogous arguments (needless to say, such an inequality can be derived for general processes in the same way), for which $\mathcal{I}$ vanishes and only the real part $\mathcal{R}$ contributes to the bound.